Our final news roundup and information overload hour.

 You can become a marksman or a markswoman in no time.

-94% of shooters, they improve within 20 minutes of using Mantis X. They give you data-driven real-time feedback on your techniques.
+They improve within 20 minutes of using Mantis X.

 They'll guide you through drills and courses, and it just works.

-And it's inexpensive and it's fun.
+And it's inexpensive, and it's fun.

 And if you believe in your Second Amendment rights, you need to act on your Second Amendment responsibility.